 The qualifications and approval for SSD should be straightforward, but they rarely are.
-Applicants are routinely denied benefits and left wondering why.
+As a result, applicants are frequently denied benefits and left wondering why.
 This is why we recommend working with a Newnan SSD lawyer.
-An experienced attorney can look at your application and determine how it can be improved to increase your chances of approval.
+An experienced Newnan Social Security disability attorney can look at your application and determine how it can be improved to increase your chances of approval.

 Medical Conditions that Qualify for Social Security Disability

-You typically cannot meet the SSA’s definition of disabled if you are working and making more than an average of $1,220 per month.
+You typically cannot meet the SSA’s definition of disabled if you work and make more than an average of $1,220 per month.
 The SSA will look at your application to see if you are currently working.

-To qualify for SSD, you must have a condition that greatly limits basic working abilities like walking, standing, sitting, lifting, and being able to remember important facts.
-Your condition must disable you from working for at least 12 months.
+To qualify for SSD, you must have a condition that greatly limits basic working abilities like walking, standing, sitting, lifting, and remembering important facts.
+In addition, your condition must disable you from working for at least 12 months.

 A disabling condition prevents you from completing any substantial gainful activity.
 If the office decides yours is this severe, your application will move to question number four.